Njs2/njs2-demo/src/methods/example.mCron/README.md

         {
           "name": "roomHandler",
-          "time": 1, // every second this mCron should be called "active": true // this mCron is ACTIVE
+          "time": 1, // every second this mCron should be called "active": true, // this mCron is ACTIVE "runInLambda": false
         },
         {
           "name": "lifeRefill",
-          "time": 30, // every 30 seconds this mCron should be called "active": false // this mCron will be SKIPPED }
+          "time": 30, // every 30 seconds this mCron should be called "active": false, // this mCron will be SKIPPED "runInLambda": false
+        }
       ]
     }